-The NPS Management Policies 2006 state that potential effects of agency actions will also be considered on state or locally listed species (NPS 2006).
+The NPS Management Policies 2001 state that potential effects of agency actions will also be considered on state or locally listed species (NPS 2000c).
 The National Park Service is required to control access to important habitat for such species and to perpetuate the natural distribution and abundance of these species and the ecosystems upon which they depend.
-NPS Management Policies 2006 state that "[the National Park Service will] manage state and locally listed species in a manner similar to its treatment of federally listed species to the greatest extent possible" (NPS 2006, sec.
-4.4.2.3).
 In addition, one of Catoctin Mountain Park's management goals is to provide protection for rare plants that occur within the park and that suffer population reductions as a result of overbrowsing by white-tailed deer or other natural or man-caused actions.
 Therefore, an analysis of the potential impacts to state-listed plant species is included in this section.
 As explained in "Chapter 1: Purpose of and Need for Action," impacts to the common raven were not analyzed in detail, since deer management actions would have negligible to minor effects on this species.